schnoddelbotz/2phacker/README.md

 docker run --rm \
     -v/home/jan/MultiMediaCollection:/input \
     -v/var/www/media:/output \
-    schnoddelbotz/mm-webpage
+    schnoddelbotz/2phacker
 ```

-That is, `mm-webpage` binary will assume to be run within a docker context by default and use `/input` and `/output` directories operations.
-The `schnoddelbotz/mm-webpage` DOCKER image contains a recent HUGO version to further lower installation efforts.
+That is, `2phacker` binary will assume to be run within a docker context by default and use `/input` and `/output` directories operations.
+The `schnoddelbotz/2phacker` DOCKER image contains a recent HUGO version to further lower installation efforts.
 You only have to trust the Hacker, lol.
 User the [Dockerfile](./Dockerfile) yourself - better is.

 # TOP SECRET FEATURE